 Instructions

 - Add the apples and veggies to a sheet pan and drizzle with 1 tablespoon of olive oil, ½ teaspoon salt and ½ teaspoon black pepper.
 Toss with your hands to coat.
+Place in the oven and cook for 5-10 minutes.

 - Place the marinated pork chops in the center of the sheet pan.
-Place in the oven and bake for 25-30 minutes.
+Place in the oven and bake for another 25-30 minutes.
 The internal temperature of the pork should be at least 145 degrees F.

 - Let the pork rest for 3-5 minutes before eating.
 This will help to ensure the juices are set.